icon-project/icon-sdk-python/README.md

 #### methods

-- from_ : The wallet address making a transaction
+- from_ : The wallet address making a transaction.
+The default address is your account address.
 - to : The wallet address to receive coin or SCORE address  to receive a transaction
 - stepLimit : The maximum step value for processing a transaction
-- nid : Network ID (1 for Main net, 2 for Test net, etc)
+- nid : Network ID.
+Default nid is 1 if you didn't set the value.
+(1 for Main net, 2 for Test net, etc) (Optional)
 - nonce :  An arbitrary number used to prevent transaction hash collision
-- data : Data by the dataType
+- data : Data by the dataType.
+Data type of the data should be **string**.
+- version : Protocol version (3 for V3).
+The default version is 3 if you didn't set the value.
+(Optional)
+- timestamp : Transaction creation time.
+Timestamp is in microsecond.
+(Optional)
 - build : Returns a message transaction object

 #### Returns